raphaelhazout/Linux-System-Programming/README.md

 # Linux-System-Programming
-Linux Program that runs other programs, checks and gives them a score
+Linux Program that runs other programs, checks and gives them a score.
+Using fork() and execvp() methods implemented in C.